2xic/tinyeth/src/network/journey.md

 Tested with vaporyjs-devp2p, and they do not accept the packet either.
 Looks like they are doing some modifications.
 So I guess my plan for tomorrow is to dissemble how they do it to understand what is wrong.
 I think it's just a problem with how the shared secret is constructed.

+#### Day x + 3
+Was able to replicate the test with vaporjs-devpp2p, looks like the problem is the construction of the echdX key.

+Been able to implement the test vectors, progress is looking good now.